Offering a helping hand when it is needed most.

 Item and maximum available grant:

-- Cookers - Supplied direct by East Durham Partnership
+- Cookers - Supplied direct by East Durham Partnership, please note we do not include installation

 - Washing Machine - Supplied direct by East Durham Partnership